 Facilitators’ Guide to MWEE Training.
 Do you desire to create your own watershed education program but don't know where to begin?
 This guide, which Blandy helped create, provides guidance, planning templates, and resource suggestions to get you on your way!

 Read below to learn more about our watershed projects and to explore resources to use when teaching your own Meaningful Watershed Education Experience (MWEE)!

 Clarke County Public Schools Watershed Project

-This MWEE project develops interdisciplinary environmental literacy curricula that span all grades, kindergarten through grade 12.
+This MWEE project (clickable link) develops interdisciplinary environmental literacy curricula that span all grades, kindergarten through grade 12.
 Students are engaging in field-based investigations focused on land use and land management, water quality and how this affects organism health and human use of our waterways, and about numerous organisms that are native to our watershed system.